GothicVRProject/GothicVR/Docs/development/daedalus-functions.md

 If you work on a function, please update it's status here, so that we don't do duplicate work.

-Currently, every Daedalus function is registered in the [VmGothicBridge](https://github.com/GothicVRProject/GothicVR/blob/main/Assets/GothicVR/Scripts/Phoenix/Interface/Vm/VmGothicBridge.cs#LL41C2-L45C2) and new ones should be added there too.
+Currently, every Daedalus function is registered in the `VmGothicExternals` and new ones should be added there too.
 A good starting point for getting an idea on how to implement a specific function is the [OpenGothic](https://github.com/Try/OpenGothic) project's [implementations](https://github.com/Try/OpenGothic/blob/6dfea2c567848ee235ebfa1a8d439c285398e528/game/game/gamescript.h#L223) of them.

 If you got any notes, assumed complexity or something else to add, feel free to edit this page and the table below!